Jonathan2251/lbt/_sources/lld.rst.txt

 .. rubric:: ch13_1.cpp
 .. literalinclude:: ../exlbt/input/ch13_1.cpp

-Above code can be reduced to :numref:`lld-deadcodestripping` to perform mark and swip in graph for Dead Code Stripping.
+The above code can be simplified to :numref:`lld-deadcodestripping` to perform mark and sweep in the graph for Dead Code Stripping.

 .. _lld-deadcodestripping:
 .. figure:: ../Fig/lld/deadcodestripping.png